-• The Committee recommends the Rosendale Police Department add a written policy governing the reporting of misconduct by officers beyond the use of force.
+- The Committee recommends the Rosendale Police Department add a written policy governing the reporting of misconduct by officers beyond the use of force.
 This policy should both encourage officers to report misconduct by other officers and protect officers against retaliation.
-Best practices also suggest an anonymous option for internal complaints should be explored to encourage reporting.

-- When the new internal accountability policies are complete, an immediate training should take place, followed by annual training. - All complaints involving civil rights violations must be sent to the Town Supervisor, Town Board, and Police Commission for discussion in executive session, as well as the Ulster County District Attorney. - The Town of Rosendale should investigate the possibility of forming a regional Office of Professional Standards to govern Internal Affairs, led by a citizen oversight committee.
+Best practices also suggest an anonymous option for internal complaints should be explored to encourage reporting. - When the new internal accountability policies are complete, immediate training should occur, followed by annual training. - All complaints involving civil rights violations must be sent to the Town Supervisor, Town Board, The Police Commission for discussion in executive session, and the Ulster County District Attorney. - The Town of Rosendale should investigate the possibility of forming a regional Office of Professional Standards to govern Internal Affairs, led by a citizen oversight committee.

-09 - Citizen Oversight and Other External Accountability
+og - Citizen Oversight and Other External Accountability

-How does the police commission function?
+How does the Police commission function?
 Are RPD officers required to give out business cards following an interaction with the public?
 Are officers trained to provide people they encounter with their name and badge number?